jmosquerab/jmosquerab/README.md

 - data science, and
 - machine learning.

-Outside of mathematics and statistics, I enjoy watching and playing both football and basketball, and I've recently started baking.
+Outside of mathematics and statistics, I enjoy watching and playing both football and basketball, and I've recently started baking and learning new languages.

 Feel free to contact me at